Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Total Energy--Momentum Tensor

 where the momentum density ${\bf g}_{total}$ is the integrand of Eq.~(\ref{EQr2.17}).
-The momentum continuity equation
+The momentum continuity equation is

-is not expressible using the tensor continuity equation, Eq.~(\ref{EQr3.11}), without additional transformations.
+For a dielectric medium, $\mu=1$, we are done and this case was treated in Refs. \cite{BICB,BICB2,BISPIE}.
+However, if $\mu\ne 1$ then the momentum continuity equation, Eq.~(\ref{EQr3.20}), is not expressible as part of the tensor continuity equation, Eq.~(\ref{EQr3.11}), without additional transformations.

 There is a scientific record of algebraic transformations of the energy and momentum continuity equations.
 Abraham \cite{BIAbr} was apparently the first to pursue this approach, deriving a variant form of the continuity equation for the Minkowski momentum in which the time-derivative of the Minkowski momentum is split into the temporal derivative of the Abraham momentum and a fictitious Abraham force.
 Kinsler, Favaro, and McCall \cite{BIKins} discuss various transformations of Poynting's theorem and the resulting differences in the way various physical processes are expressed.
 Frias and Smolyakov \cite{BIFrias} did the same for transformations of the momentum continuity equation.
 It appears to have gone unrecognized, however, that the different expression of physical processes in the electromagnetic continuity equations has to carry over into the Maxwell equations of motion for the macroscopic fields, Eqs.~(\ref{EQr3.16}) and (\ref{EQr3.17}).
-As a consequence, the energy and momentum continuity equations cannot be separately transformed.
-We could, for example, commute the magnetic permeability with the curl operator in the Maxwell--Amp\`ere Law, Eq.~(\ref{EQr3.17}) in order to allow the momentum continuity law, Eq.~(\ref{EQr3.20}) to be expressed in the form of a continuity equation.
-However, the resulting energy continuity law would run afoul of the uniqueness condition on the elements of the first row of the energy--momentum tensor.
+Specifically, the energy and momentum continuity equations are components of the tensor continuity equation, Eq.~(\ref{EQr3.11}), and cannot be separately transformed.
+We could, for example, commute the magnetic permeability with the curl operator in the Maxwell--Amp\`ere Law, Eq.~(\ref{EQr3.17}), in order to allow the momentum continuity law, Eq.~(\ref{EQr3.20}) to be expressed in the form of a continuity equation.
+However, the resulting energy continuity law would run afoul of the uniqueness condition on the elements of the first column of the energy--momentum tensor.